NEUROIMAGING / COMPUTED TOMOGRAPHY

 - M6 – posterior MCA territory immediately superior to M3

-- ASPECTS is a valuable technique for the evaluation of the prognosis in acute ischemic stroke (thresholds are slightly different for NCCT a CTP)
+- ASPECTS is a valuable technique for prognostic evaluation in acute ischemic stroke (thresholds may differ slightly between NCCT and CTP)

-- patients with high ASPECTS values are more likely to have favorable outcomes
+- patients with high ASPECTS values are more likely to have a favorable outcome

-- an NCCT ASPECTS score of ≤ 7 predicts a worse functional outcome at three months [Esmael, 2021]
+- an NCCT ASPECTS score of ≤ 7 predicts worse functional outcome at 3 months [Esmael, 2021]

-- patients with CTP ASPECTS score of < 8 treated with thrombolysis mainly did not achieve a good clinical outcome [Aviv, 2007]
+- patients with CTP ASPECTS score of < 8 treated with thrombolysis mainly did not achieve favorable clinical outcomes [Aviv, 2007]

 Posterior circulation